BhargaviBadiger/Atliq-Hardware-SQL-Project/README.md

 # Atliq-Hardware-SQL-Project

 ## Objective
-Analyzing the dataset of a hardware company to perform finance analytics to find top customers,products,markets and supply chain analytics.
+Analyzing the dataset of a hardware company to perform finance analytics to find top customers,products,markets and understanding supply chain analytics through SQL.

 ## Overview
 This project aims at analyzing the dataset from a company called Atliq Hardware that sells pc, mouse, keyboards, printers,etc to customers.
 Here company has different range of customers like Brick & Motar and Online stores.These customers then sell the products to end users.